alvistar/pengwyndocs/pengwynsdk/load_os.rst

 /home/pengwyn/ti-sdk-am335x-evm-05.06.00.00/targetNFS

 and confirm it with y key.
-The script will copy all the files to the sd-card.

-To boot Linux on Pengwyn insert the SD-CARD into the card slot and turn the board on.

-The board will automatically load data from the sd-card and boot the new operating system.
+This operation will take minutes.